Subscribe to the Newsletter

 Actions

 Multiattack.
 The berserker makes three Greataxe attacks.
-It may replace one attack with a use of its Command the Attack.
+It may replace two attacks with a use of its Challenge or Toss.

 Reactions